Hurricane Ida strengthens, Louisiana braces for severe blow

 Meteorologist Jeff Masters, who flew hurricane missions for the government and founded Weather Underground, said Ida is forecast to move through “the just absolute worst place for a hurricane.”

-“"There’s hundreds of major industry sites there, I mean petrochemical sites, three of the 15 largest ports in America, a nuclear power plant," Masters said.
-"You’re probably going to shut down the Mississippi River for barge traffic for multiple weeks.”
+The Interstate 10 corridor between New Orleans and Baton Rouge is a critical hub of the nation’s petrochemical industry, lined with oil refineries, natural gas terminals and chemical manufacturing plants.
+Entergy, Louisiana’s major electricity provider, operates two nuclear power plants along the Mississippi River.

-Phillips 66 said it was shutting operations at its refinery in Belle Chasse, Louisiana, based on Ida's projected path.
+A U.S. Energy Department map of oil and gas infrastructure shows scores of low-lying sites in the storm’s projected path that are listed as potentially vulnerable to flooding.
+Phillips 66 said it was shutting operations at its refinery in Belle Chasse, Louisiana.

 Many gas stations in and around New Orleans were out of gas, and the few still open had lines more than a dozen cars deep.

 Mike Laurent of Marrero, Louisiana, was filling up about a dozen gas canisters to fuel his generator and those of friends and family.
-Laurent said he and his family will be riding out the storm at home despite concerns about whether the nearby levee would hold.
-It was reinforced after Katrina in 2005.
+Laurent said his family planned to weather the storm at home despite concerns about whether the nearby levee would hold.

 “I don’t think it’s ever been tested like it’s going to be tested tomorrow or Monday,” Laurent said.
 “I bought a dozen life jackets, just in case.”

-By midday Saturday, Ida was a Category 2 hurricane with maximum sustained winds of 100 mph 100 mph (155 kph).
-The storm was centered 380 miles (610 kilometers) southeast of coastal Houma, Louisiana, and was traveling northwest at 16 mph (26 kph).
+By Saturday afternoon, Ida was a Category 2 hurricane with maximum sustained winds of 105 mph (168 kph) .
+The storm was centered about 325 miles (525 kilometers) southeast of coastal Houma, Louisiana, and was traveling northwest at 16 mph (26 kph).

-In New Orleans, city officials said residents need to be prepared for prolonged power outages, and asked elderly residents to consider evacuating.
-Collin Arnold, the city’s emergency management director, said the city could be under high winds for about 10 hours.

-Some ordinarily bustling businesses were closed Saturday.
-One popular breakfast spot was locked up tight with sandbags against the door to guard against flash floods.

 Cuba started to clean up Saturday after Ida tore through Isla de la Juventud and then western parts of the mainland.
 The storm toppled trees and damaged crops and buildings.
 There were no reported deaths.